ducroq/evml-evd3/README.md

 ### Example scripts
-During the lessons, multiple example scripts will be discussed, you can find them in the respository, see [scripts](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/scripts).
+During the lessons, multiple example [scripts](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/scripts) will be discussed, you can find them in the respository.

 ### Raspberry pi install